Skip to content

 Market Share Confound

 This is the biggest limitation.
 Raw event counts are not comparable between manufacturers with different market share.
-BD's ~40% share means many more devices in the field than Stiletto's <5%.
+BD's ~70% mini-midline share means many more devices in the field than Stiletto's <5%.
 We mitigate this by using rates (injury rate per event) and patterns (failure mode distribution) rather than raw counts.

 LLM Extraction Reliability